ghas-lab-templates/exercises/module-1.md

 #### Steps: Organization Level Dependencies
 1. On the Organization page, locate the `Insights` tab in the navigation bar at the top.
 Under the `Insights` sections, find and click on `Dependencies` from the left-hand menu.
-2. Review the licences used in the Organization.
+2. Review the licenses used in the Organization.
 3. Explore the relationship between dependencies and dependents.
 <details>
   <summary> Animated Guide</summary>